fly-apps/rate-limiter-demo/README.md

   --port 80:8080/tcp:http --port 443:8080/tcp:http:tls \
   --vm-cpu-kind shared --vm-cpus 1 --vm-memory 256
 ```

+The additional parameters are `--dockerfile` and `--container`.
+The Dockerfile is used to build an image which is pushed to a repository, and this image replaces the image defined in the echo container.

 When done, you can delete everything running the following command: